spring-epfl/iccwd/README.md

 python compute_amazon_labels.py
 ```

-The script outputs the TPR and FPR of the method and saves the ROC curve to `amazon_roc_curve.pdf`.
+The script outputs the TPR and FPR of minor detection using Amazon Rekognition Image and two different classification rules, and saves the ROC curve to `amazon_roc_curve.pdf`.

 ### Combined methods